 It’s a brilliant fusion of genres where Black meets country.

-Even celebrities are dancing to these trail ride line dance songs—Phaedra Parks, Khia, Jennifer Hudson, and Niecy Nash as well as some big-name politicians like Michelle Obama and Kamala Harris.
+Celebrities are also dancing to these trail ride line dance songs—Phaedra Parks, Khia, Jennifer Hudson, and Niecy Nash as well as some big-name politicians like Michelle Obama and Kamala Harris.

 Trail ride Southern Soul music gives me that backyard, backwoods feel.
 And I love that.
 I am unable to articulate what I am hearing in this music, but I am hearing an instrument or a sound that is familiar to me.
 It's giving me 1970s soul music.
 It's giving me "being in my grandmother's candle-lit living room on a Saturday night as we dance to soul music, like Al Green and The Isley Brothers."